 Meetings Calendar or the list of meetings

-At ordinary meetings of full Council, except the meeting at which the Budget is agreed, questions may be asked of the Leader, another member of the Executive or the Chair of any scrutiny committee.
+At ordinary meetings of full Council, members of the public may ask questions of the Leader, another member of the Executive or the Chair of any scrutiny committee.
 Members of the public may ask one question on any matter in relation to which the Council has powers or duties or which affects the borough.
 The time set aside for questions from members of the public is 30 minutes.